Soil Acidification: Problems, Causes & Testing

 Agronomic concerns of low soil pH

-- Aluminum (Al), H+, and manganese (Mn) toxicity lead to yellow foliage and poor growth.
+- Aluminum (Al), H+, and manganese (Mn) toxicity lead to yellow or purple foliage and poor growth.
 Aluminum toxicity creates plants with club or broom shaped roots (Figure 1).
 See the Nutrient Deficiency/Toxicity website for more images.

 Fig. 1.
 Club roots of durum wheat from Al toxicity.
 Photo courtesy Rick Engel